 These Easy 3 Ingredient Banana Pancakes are Paleo approved, and Low-Carb Keto-friendly [depending on your own guidelines].
 It’s a perfect use for ripe banana, and a perfect addition to your healthy breakfast recipes!

-Although there are countless variations of this same recipe concept, our special touch is adding cinnamon.
+Although there are countless variations of this same recipe concept, our secret special touch is adding cinnamon.
 (Yeah, super special, but it truly elevates the flavor to new dimension and adds that special touch.

 How to make Easy 3 Ingredient Banana Egg Pancakes: